EV ULEZ & Congestion Charge Exemption

 Current Clean Air Zones

-Currently, there are three Clean Air Zones in operation.
+There are several Clean Air Zones in operation.

 Bath’s Clean Air Zone

 Bath operates a Class C Clean Air Zone.
 This means all private cars and motorcycles are exempt.